Port of Amsterdam to have coffee grounds recycling plant

 class="img-responsive

 Coffee oil is used in personal care products and coffee blocks, which are used in biobased materials.
-For each tonne of coffee grounds processed, Caffe Inc saves around 400 kilograms of C02.
-That is as much as 16 trees take up in a year.
+For every ton of coffee grounds processed, Caffe Inc saves about 400 kilograms of C02.
+That's as much as 16 trees take up in a year.

 100% circular and natural ingredients

 About 1% of a coffee bean ends up in a cup of coffee.
-The other 99% is the coffee grounds and ends up as waste.
-In the Netherlands, around 250,000 tonnes of coffee grounds are produced each year.
-Valuable raw materials are lost through the current processing of this 'coffee waste'.
-It is also a lot less sustainable, because this processing process emits 8.5 million kilograms ofCO2 per year.
-That is why Caffe Inc is working hard to convert coffee grounds into 100% circular and natural ingredients.
+The other 99% is coffee grounds and now ends up mostly as waste.
+In the Netherlands, about 250,000 tons of coffee grounds are produced each year.
+Due to the current processing of this "coffee waste," valuable raw materials are lost.
+It is also a lot less sustainable, as this processing process emits 8.5 million kilograms ofCO2 per year.
+This is why Caffe Inc is working hard to turn coffee grounds into 100% circular and natural ingredients.
 The high-quality oils from coffee grounds can be used in personal care products, such as face cream or a shampoo bar.

 In addition, Caffe Inc makes coffee blocks from the coffee grounds.
-From these coffee blocks, panels and sheet material, for example, can be made.
+From these coffee blocks, for example, panels and sheet material can be made.
 The Amsterdam Climate and Energy Fund (AKEF) is financing the construction of the new factory.
-AKEF was established by the municipality of Amsterdam.
+AKEF was founded by the City of Amsterdam.
 It finances projects that contribute to reducing the city'sCO2 emissions and have a positive impact on the environment.